duration

 according to the permutation vector specified in dims.

-dims must index all the dimensions 1:ndims (A)
+dims must index all the dimensions 1:ndims (A) of the

 input array A, in any order, but only once.
 The Nth